voxpupuli/puppet-splunk/REFERENCE.md

 * [`splunk`](#splunk): This class is unused and doesn't do anything but make default data accessible
+* [`splunk::edgeprocessor`](#splunk--edgeprocessor): Install and configure an instance of Splunk Edge Processor.
+This module assumes you're using systemd.
+* [`splunk::edgeprocessor::config`](#splunk--edgeprocessor--config): Private class declared by Class[splunk::edgeprocessor] to contain the required steps for successfully configuring the Splunk Edge Processor
+* [`splunk::edgeprocessor::install`](#splunk--edgeprocessor--install): Private class declared by Class[splunk::edgeprocessor] to contain the required steps for successfully installing the Splunk Edge Processor
+* [`splunk::edgeprocessor::service`](#splunk--edgeprocessor--service): Private class declared by Class[splunk::edgeprocessor] to contain the required steps for successfully configuring the Systemd service to run the Splunk Edge Processor
 * [`splunk::enterprise`](#splunk--enterprise): Install and configure an instance of Splunk Enterprise
 * [`splunk::enterprise::config`](#splunk--enterprise--config): Private class declared by Class[splunk::enterprise] to contain all the configuration needed for a base install of Splunk Enterprise